The Plum Blossom Connection To Mantis Boxing

 Plum Blossom - logo design - Randy Brown - 2006

-The plum flower (méi huā 梅花) is symbolic in Chinese culture.
-The flower is one of the very few blossoms to appear in the early spring when there is still snow on the ground.
-There are countless images in Chinese art culture depicting the plum blossom covered in snow.
-The symbolism of this flower is used as a metaphor for ‘strength through adversity’, or ‘overcoming hardship’.
+The plum flower (méi huā 梅花) is a prolific symbol in Chinese culture.
+The flower is one of the very few blossoms to appear in the early spring when snow is still a possibility.
+There are countless images in Chinese art culture depicting the plum blossom emerging through snow covered branches.
+The symbolism of this particular flower is powerful, a metaphor for ‘strength through adversity’, or ‘overcoming hardship’.

-Praying Mantis Boxing (táng láng quán 螳螂拳) upon closer inspection, has a deeply rooted past that is intersected and conjoined with plum boxing.
-There are a multitude of references in names of mantis boxing sets, movements within forms, and even branches of the mantis boxing style that split off from the main line and went on to brand themselves more specifically as plum blossom praying mantis boxing.
-It goes beyond mere symbolism.
-To understand this we have to delve deeper into the region, politics, and time period where all of this originated and discuss another style of boxing known as plum boxing.
-What is Plum Flower Boxing?
+Upon close inspection, Praying Mantis Boxing (táng láng quán 螳螂拳), a style from Shandong province in northern China, has a deeply rooted past that intersected and conjoined with plum boxing, another popular style of the time and region.
+There are a multitude of references found within names of mantis boxing sets, specific movements within forms, and even branches/lines of the mantis boxing style that split off from the main line, going on to brand themselves as ‘plum blossom’ praying mantis boxing.
+This goes beyond mere symbolism and speaks to something greater.
+To understand this we have to delve deeper into the region, politics, and time period where the style originated, and discuss another style of boxing known as, Plum Boxing.

 Plum Flower Boxing

 Plum Flower Boxing (méi huā quán 梅花拳), or méi quán, is a folk style of boxing from the border regions of Jiangsu, Anhui, Shandong, Henan, and Hebei province in northern China.
-It began in the Qing dynasty and by the collapse of the Qing in the early 1900’s, it had thousands of followers.
-Although this description is rife with technicalities.
+It began during the Qing dynasty, and by the collapse of the Qing in the early 1900’s, it had thousands of followers; although this description is rife with technicalities.

-For one, in the early and mid Qing dynasty, boxers rarely stayed with one teacher for any significant length of time.
+For one, the word styles is in question.
+In the early and mid Qing dynasty boxers rarely stayed with one teacher for any significant length of time.
 ‘Styles’ as a construct were few and far between outside of family units.
-A boxer’s repertoire was an amalgamation of techniques from various teachers and counterparts in the north China plains.
+A boxer’s repertoire was an amalgamation of techniques from various teachers and counterparts across the north China plains.
 Joseph W. Esherick writes of this in his book on the origins of what is commonly known as the Boxer Rebellion, which he more aptly describes as a series of ‘uprisings’.

 Boxing was particularly popular in this area - both as recreation for young men, and as a means of protecting one’s home in an increasingly unstable countryside.